jinkang06/jinkang06.github.io/_posts/2024-04-06-Raspberry Pi 4B emulating Windows XP with qemu.md

 Then, I download the source code from qemu.org, and run `./configure  --enable-spice --target-list=x86_64-softmmu --enable-kvm && make`

 ## Problems I met
-1. `bios-256k.bin not found`, there are two reasons:
+### `bios-256k.bin not found`, there are two reasons:
 The problem occured is due to the command `sudo make install` will copy the compiled files into `/usr/local/share/qemu/`, we can use `cp -p /usr/local/share/qemu/ -r /usr/share/qemu`.
+### It is hard to install the disk SCSI driver in Windows XP
+I download the `virtio-win-0.1.173.iso` from `https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/archive-virtio/` .
+This ISO file for SCSI disk driver is usable.

-2. If you use `virt-manager` (Libvirtd), Apparmor will stop `virt-manager` to access the files in `/usr/local/share/qemu/` So, you should edit `/etc/apparmor.d/usr.lib.libvirt.virt-aa-helper` and `usr.sbin.libvirtd`.
+### If you use `virt-manager` (Libvirtd), Apparmor will stop `virt-manager` to access the files in `/usr/local/share/qemu/`
+So, you should edit `/etc/apparmor.d/usr.lib.libvirt.virt-aa-helper` and `usr.sbin.libvirtd`.
 I added several lines into the two files:
 ```
 /usr/local/share/qemu/* r,